 Veins are less elastic than arteries with large lumen or canal.
 They have valves to prevent back flow of blood because of reduced pressure.

-2. They transport deoxygenated blood except pulmonary vein
+- They transport de-oxygenated blood except pulmonary vein

 Capillaries are the tiny blood vessels joining the arteries to the veins.
 They are found in the junction between arteries and veins around tissues and organs of the body.
 Capillaries have thin walls and tiny in other to penetrate to all parts of the internal organs.